plinker-rpc/development/docs/test.md

 # Test

-A Test component which has a few basic methods which demostrate how easy it is to define a class to interface to, a range of data types can be sent back from strings, arrays, objects, closures or even self/this for testing/example purposes.
+A test/demo component which has a few basic methods which demostrate how easy it is to define a class to interface to, a range of data types can be sent back from strings, arrays, objects, closures or even self/this for testing/example purposes.

+Make sure you check out [the components code](https://github.com/plinker-rpc/test/blob/master/src/Test.php), there is no complicated voodoo going on, its just a simple PHP class.

 ## Install